Moving from Denmark to Sweden

 7.

-Pick a vårdcentral (health care centre)
+Pick a health care centre

-More information about how healthcare works in Sweden on 1177.se
+Read about healthcare in Sweden at 1177.se

 8.